ajaymehul/stelligent-u/01-cloudformation/README.md

 this Parameter Store parameter value as the IAM User's name.
 Update the first stack.
 Finally, tear it down.

+> This only worked when I deleted and created a new stack.
+Updating the stack to change the username failed.

 ## Lesson 1.3: Portability & Staying DRY

 ### Principle 1.3